Super League › Championship Series

 Each race day features a star-studded men’s and women’s race, with everything on the line making it a nerve-wracking day for the athletes and compelling viewing for fans.
 All 20 men and 20 women get to the start line hoping to get the better of one another across whichever of Super League’s unique race formats are being employed on that day.

-The events have 1 of 4 formats – Enduro, Triple Mix, Equalizer or Eliminator – depending on the course and the racing excitement factor.
+The events have 1 of 3 formats – Enduro, Triple Mix, or Eliminator – depending on the course and the racing excitement factor.
 And this is where Super League is truly unique.
-Our standard distances are:
+Although distances can vary slightly depending on the course, our standard distances are:

 Swim: 300m Bike: 4km Run: 1.6km